7 Tips to help expat kids settle abroad

 Know when it is enough for your child.
 We understand that you want your child to feel at home as soon as possible and that it can be frustrating when your child refuses to cooperate because the solution is so close, but be patient and know when to take a step back.
 For children, sometimes it’s a lot to process as well.
 After all, some children adapt more quickly than others.

 TOSS hopes that your children will be able to adapt quickly.
-Do you also have problems settling down in your new home and country?
+Do you encounter any problems settling down in your new home and country yourself?
 We also have some tips for you in our blog how to deal with loneliness when living abroad.